Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 Once you have obtained the ProcessID, paste the following into a Run window, a Dos window, or a Powershell window, and replace 1234 with the actual ProcessID.

 Debugger Elevated.
+Using the Debugger to start the App from the IDE will make the CSIDL represent the Administrator folder paths.
 ```
 "c:\Clarion11\bin\cladb.exe" -p 1234
 ```

 Debugger Not Elevated.
+Using the Debugger to start the App from the IDE will make the CSIDL represent the logged in User folder paths.
 ```
 "c:\Clarion11\bin\cladbne.exe" -p 1234
 ```